The Best Supplements for Depression

 - disruptive mood dysregulation disorder

-Vitamin D is the most nutrient that is more like a hormone responsible for over 25,000 physiological properties throughout the brain and body.
+Vitamin D is the most nutrient, more like a hormone responsible for over 25,000 physiological properties throughout the brain and body.

-Most people are deficient in vitamin D levels, which include a lot of people with depression.
+Most people are deficient in vitamin D levels, including many with depression.

 Vitamin D can help fight depression in many ways, such as regulating mood, reducing inflammation, and protecting against neurocognitive dysfunction.